brendan-ys-wong/CAPSTONE_Startup_investor_recommender/README.md

 # Summary
-This repository is a current work-in-progress.
-The aim is the to use graph theory and machine learning techniques to analyze a database of venture capital investors and the underlying network effects that influence start-up success.

-# Objectives

-- Identify the most influential VC companies based on network centrality measures
-- Statistically validate that companies associated with the most influential VC companies are more likely to receive funding rounds
+This repository is a current work-in-progress, please excuse the mess.

+This project will build a recommender system to recommend to start-ups which investors are likely to be interested in investing in their next round of financing.

 # Exploratory Data Analysis